cryptomator/cryptomator.github.io/content/boxcryptor-alternative.en.md

 (To say it right up front: Closed source does not mean that it is bad per se.
 But in the context of data encryption, you should not underestimate the issue of transparency – which closed-source software does not offer).

-## The Big Difference: Cryptomator Is an Open-Source Software and Therefore More Transparent
+## The Big Difference: Cryptomator Is an Open-Source Software and Therefore More Transparent {#the-big-difference}

 <img class="inline-block" src="/img/open-source/bartender-vs-stranger.png" srcset="/img/open-source/bartender-vs-stranger.png 1x, /img/open-source/bartender-vs-stranger@2x.png 2x" alt="The security-conscious customer opts for products whose composition and quality he can check.
 Non-verifiable alternatives seem shady." />